 My eldest went for her ears piercing yesterday and it seemed like such a monumental moment in her childhood!
 If you have your ears pierced it is always something you can remember.
 A rite of passage!
 I was 9 years old, went to Claire’s and was actually quite surprised I was allowed to have it done that young!
 My Mum was always quite strict, so I expected to have a long wait.
 I remember they used a gun and I do remember it was a bit of a bang when they were pierced.
 Since then I have had my ears pierced again on both lobes with a gun and I had a helix piercing about 12 months ago with a needle.
 This final piercing definitely fuelled my decision for my daughter to have her ears pierced with a needle, as I had a really good experience.
 She wasn’t anxious, as can suffer with this sometimes.
-It’s a common question to ask when deciding about ear piercing; children’s ear piercing with a needle or gun?
+It’s a common question to ask when deciding about children’s ear piercing; going for kid’s ear piercing with a needle or gun?

 Personally I didn’t want to pierce my children’s ears as babies.
 I know for some people they do and it can be a tradition.
 Again for people it is a common question: piercing gun vs needle for baby?
 But my opinion would be the same, an ear piercing with a needle would always be my first choice.

 Where Do I Get My Kid’s Ears Pierced?

 People often wonder where to get their children’s ears pierced.
 In my experience you can either go to a local piercing and tattoo parlour or somewhere like Claire’s Accessories.
 They have different prices and different procedures and after experienced both places myself as a girl getting my ears pierced and as an adult.
 A kid’s piercing is an exciting and scary thing and you want to get it right for them.